+Throughout her career, Tara has been witness to the best and worst of humanity during her 10 plus years in nursing.
 Tara has served in low income communities specifically in the emergency medicine and behavioral health sectors for the majority of her nursing career.
-Tara was called upon in May 2020 to serve the Latinx community, specifically the Spanish speaking community of Chicago to help fight Covid-19 in an overwhelmed ER.
-Due to her sense of pride for her Hispanic roots, she answered the call.
-Tara, simultaneously, continued fighting Covid in Fort Worth while addressing social justice issues that continued affecting Latinx and Black communities.
+Tara was called upon in May 2020 to serve the Latine Spanish speaking community of Chicago to help fight Covid-19 in an overwhelmed ER.
+Due to her sense of pride for her Hispanic community, she answered the call.
+Tara, simultaneously, continued fighting Covid in Fort Worth while addressing social justice issues that continued affecting Latine and Black communities.